 • Experience: Minimize the focus on skills, experience, or language that is specific to your current industry, and that don’t add value to the role or field that you’re targeting.
 Instead, talk about responsibilities, projects, and impact that directly showcase your transferrable skills, and how they added value in the role.

 • Education / Memberships / Volunteer & Freelance Work: Highlight any relevant training, outside or volunteer work, or professional/trade affiliations that you’ve been involved with outside of your current job.
 Those can include online or in-person seminars, workshops, classes, networking events, professional conferences, or relevant projects.

-When it comes to job searching and resumes in general, relevance is key.
-Understand the applicable skills, experience, and knowledge that you bring to the table, and how those things can bring value to a potential employer.
+Whether you are new to the job market or an experienced professional branching into a new career or industry, a resume that showcases your transferrable skills and experience is the number-one tool you need to be successful in your job search.
+A big part of that is understanding the applicable skills, experience, and knowledge that you bring to the table, and how those things can bring value to a potential employer.

 Need help identifying your transferrable skills and experience?
 We can help you create an optimized resume that showcases your most marketable attributes and stands out against traditional candidates.
 Contact us to learn more.